Scientific Name: Melissa Officinalis

 Safety: Not suitable for use in the first 16 weeks of pregnancy.
 Mandarin can oxidize quickly, so beware of using old oils which can cause skin sensitivity.

-Precautions of Using Melissa Essential Oil
+Precautions for Using Melissa Essential Oil

 Why Choose VINEVIDA?